mighty-gerbils/gerbil/doc/guide.md

 Library modules are specified with the `:library-module-id` import form.
 For example, the JSON library is `:std/text/json`.
 When there are `/` in the library module path, it indicates that it is part of a package.

 The package can be specified with a `package: package-path` declaration at the top of the module.
-The package also affects the namespace of the module.
+It effects the namespace of the module and placement of compiled code.

-For example, the `:std/text/json` library module is part of the `std/text` package and resides in the file named `json.ss`.
+For example, the `:std/text/json` library module is part of the `std/text` package and resides in the file named `json.ss`, in the directory `$GERBIL_HOME/lib/std/text`.
 The namespace prefix for identifiers defined in the file is `std/text/json#`.